 They had TR-based translations, but no AV.
 They are left with something Ruckman considers to be inferior.

-Under this appendix there is a section called "'Ruckmanism' in the 17th-20th Centuries."
-Under this he has a list of 7 people who supposed taught that the Authorized Version of 1611 was a perfect Bible before his time.
+Under this appendix, there is a section called "'Ruckmanism' in the 17th-20th Centuries."
+Under this, he has a list of 7 people who supposedly taught that the Authorized Version of 1611 was a perfect Bible before his time.
 He does not quote any of them directly (if he would have, people could see that the quotes did not back up what he says).
 In six cases the reference is not to a primary source, but rather one of his publications which provides the quote.
 Six of the seven on his list were refuted in our article No evidence of Ruckmanism before 1950.
 The seventh one is new to us, and we will report on it once we obtain a copy of the book.

 Update, Dec.
-29, 2009: We obtained a copy of the only book on Ruckman's list we were not familiar with, and we were not surprised to find that on the page number Ruckman lists there is not mention of the "KJV," the "Authorized Version," or even "our English translation."
+29, 2009: We obtained a copy of the only book on Ruckman's list we were not familiar with, and we were not surprised to find that on the page number Ruckman lists, there is no mention of the "KJV," the "Authorized Version," or even "our English translation."
 All that was found is a statement that referred to the Bible in general terms, with no version specified: "When the Bible says one thing and scholarship says another, scholarship can go plumb to the devil."
 (20 Years with Billy Sunday by Homer Rodeheaver, p.
 69)